-- 8.1.1 For any change which affects the scope of work, contract term, contract sum, payments, or any term or condition included under this Contract, an amendment to the Contract must be prepared and executed by the Contractor and by the Director of DCFS or their designee. - 8.1.2 The County's Board or Chief Executive Officer or designee may require the addition and/or change of certain terms and conditions in the Contract during the term of this Contract.
+- 8.1.1 For any change which affects the scope of work, contract term, contract sum, payments, or any term or condition included under this Contract, an amendment to the Contract must be prepared and executed by the Contractor and by the Contractor, DCFS, and County's Board. - 8.1.2 The County's Board or Chief Executive Officer or designee may require the addition and/or change of certain terms and conditions in the Contract during the term of this Contract.
 The County reserves the right to add and/or change such provisions as required by the County's Board or Chief Executive Officer.
-To implement such changes, an Amendment to the Contract must be prepared and executed by the Contractor and the Director of DCFS or their designee. - 8.1.3 The Director, or their designee, may at their sole discretion, authorize extensions of time as defined in Paragraph 4.0 (Term of Contract).
+To implement such changes, an Amendment to the Contract must be prepared and executed by the Contractor and by, DCFS and County's Board or the Director or designee.

+- 8.1.3 The DCFS Director or their designee, may at their sole discretion, authorize extensions of time as defined in Paragraph 4.0 (Term of Contract).
 The Contractor agrees that such extensions of time will not change any other term or condition of this Contract during the period of such extensions.
-To implement an extension of time, an Amendment to the Contract must be prepared and executed by the Contractor and the Director of DCFS or their designee.
+To implement an extension of time, an Amendment to the Contract must be prepared and executed by the Contractor and by DCFS Director or designee. - 8.1.4 The DCFS Director, or designee, may sign an Amendment to this Contract without further action by the Board of Supervisors only under the following conditions as applicable: - a) The Amendment must be in compliance with the applicable County, State and Federal regulations; and - b) The Board of Supervisors has appropriated sufficient funds in County's budget; and - c) The Amendment is for a decrease or an increase, of not more than ten percent (10%).